daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 - **Place `vars()`, `lvars()` or `lcmd()` next to an empty Find field.**
 - This entry does **not** search for matches but runs before replacements begin.
 - It ensures that **variables and helpers are loaded once**, regardless of their position in the list.
-- Use **Use Variables = ON** for init rows so loaded variables/helpers are available to later rows.
+- Use **Formula Support = ON** for init rows so loaded variables/helpers are available to later rows.

 **Examples:**